-Ophthalmia neonatorum is conjunctivitis that occurs in a newborn.
-Conjunctivitis is an inflammation of the surface or covering of the eye.
-Any eye infection that occurs in the first month of a baby’s life can be classified as ophthalmia neonatorum.
+Newborn conjunctivitis is an inflammation of the surface or covering of the eye.
+It generally occurs in the first month of life.

 Copyright © Nucleus Medical Media, Inc.